flowbe/node-qbittorrent-api-v2/README.md

 `connect(host, user, password)`

-This method returns an object allowing to call the other methods of the API.
+This method returns a Promise resolving an object allowing to call the other methods of the API.

 ## Application